nemeott/rust-chess/README.md

 ## WARNING

-This project is in alpha/beta phase (pun intended).
-Expect many breaking changes, refactoring, and new features.
+This project is almost out of alpha/beta phase (pun intended).
+Expect some breaking changes, refactoring, and new features.

 ## Overview